top of page

 Here is one participant, talking about the Diploma course and her reasons for signing up:

-“I think it is the natural progression since doing your three day Menopause Champion course.
+“I think it is the natural progression since doing your three-day Menopause Champion course.

 Working in absence management, I had noticed more employees citing perimenopause as causing them issues and impacting their home and work lives.